Russo-Ukrainian war (2022–present): Environmental impact

-Based on a preliminary assessment, the war has inflicted $51 billion in environmental damage in Ukraine; according to a report by the Yale School of the Environment, 687,000 ST of petrochemicals have burned as a result of shelling, while nearly 1,600 ST of pollutants have leaked into bodies of water.
-Hazardous chemicals have contaminated around 70 acres of soil, and likely made agricultural activities temporarily impossible.
-Around 30% of Ukraine's land is littered with explosives and more than 2.4 e6ha of forest have been damaged.
+Based on a preliminary assessment, the war has inflicted $51 billion in environmental damage in Ukraine; according to a report by the Yale School of the Environment, 687,000 ST of petrochemicals have burnt as a result of shelling, while nearly 1,600 ST of pollutants have leaked into bodies of water.
+Hazardous chemicals have contaminated around 70 acres of soil and likely made agricultural activities temporarily impossible.
+Around 30% of Ukraine's land is littered with explosives, and more than 2.4 e6ha of forest have been damaged.

-According to peace organisation PAX, Russia's "deliberate targeting of industrial and energy infrastructure" has caused "severe" pollution, and the use of explosive weapons has left "millions of tonnes" of contaminated debris in cities and towns.
-In early June 2023, the Kakhovka Dam, under Russian occupation, was damaged, causing flooding and triggering warnings of an "ecological disaster".
+According to peace organisation PAX, Russia's "deliberate targeting of industrial and energy infrastructure" has caused "severe" pollution, and explosive weapons have left "millions of tonnes" of contaminated debris in cities and towns.
+In June 2023, the Kakhovka Dam, under Russian occupation, was damaged, causing flooding and triggering warnings of an "ecological disaster."

-The Ukrainian government, international observers and journalists have described the damage as ecocide.
+The Ukrainian government, international observers, and journalists have described the damage as ecocide.
 The Ukrainian government is investigating more crimes against the environment and ecocide (a crime in Ukraine).
-Zelenskyy has met with prominent European figures (Heidi Hautala, Margot Wallstrom, Mary Robinson and Greta Thunberg) to discuss the environmental damage and how to prosecute it.
+Zelenskyy has met with prominent European figures (Heidi Hautala, Margot Wallstrom, Mary Robinson, and Greta Thunberg) to discuss the environmental damage and how to prosecute it.

 According to an investigation by NGL Media published in April 2024, Russia has completely destroyed over 60,000 ha of Ukrainian forests.
 The investigation stated that long-term ecological consequences may include lowering of the groundwater level, reduction of biodiversity, worsening of air quality, fire outbreaks, and rivers and ponds drying up.